Enterprise SaaS Architecture on AWS | Video

 You will have two tenants that will be the pro for today’s architecture, and those tenants hit obviously to Route 53, which is the one to roll the domain or the subdomain in this case.
 Then it will hit the CloudFront CDN service, which you know it holds or clears all the static content from videos in the CSS or even a front-end application.

-Going more deeply into the stream, you will hit the application load balancer, which is the latest application LB from Amazon Web Services, and this can help you to upload any HTTP requests and utilize the AWS shared services like Certificate Manager, which is the Amazon certificate manager.
+Going more deeply into the stream, you will hit the application load balancer, the latest application LB from Amazon Web Services, and this can help you to upload any HTTP requests and utilize the AWS shared services like Certificate Manager, which is the Amazon certificate manager.

 Then, they’ll be routed between the two Ingress or namespaces, which will be detailed later inside the EKS cluster.
 This EKS cluster is a multi-tenant architecture.
 But, going deeply into the database, the database layer will be a single-tenant database approach.